Flat Roof Repair: Some Tips & DIY Ideas for Flat Roof Owners

 Here are also some valuable tips for your cheap flat roof repair.
 Enjoy them and get more results from your DIY practices.

-Repair or replacement?
+Repair or Replacement?

 - In what condition is the roofing material?
 How worn is it over the entire area?
 If your roof is over 15-20 years old, it may be worth changing the material thoroughly.
 The first leaks usually occur after 10 years of operation.

 - What caused the damage or leakage?
-If a strong wind damaged only a small section of the poorly installed roof, there is no point in changing every square foot of material.
+If a strong wind damaged only a small section of the roof, there is no point in changing every square foot of material.
 But if it was hail that damaged the roof over the entire area, that’s another matter.